×

 Protocols while driving through mountains during winter in Colorado

 It’s not just aggravating to come across a driver who doesn’t respect or comprehend mountain driving protocols; it can also be deadly.
-But what exactly is proper protocol for winter driving in Colorado, and why do so many motorists seem to be unaware of it?
+But what exactly is the proper protocol for winter driving in Colorado, and why do so many motorists seem to be unaware of it?

 Before we get into winter driving in Colorado, let’s go over the fundamentals of mountain driving etiquette.
 First, if you are uncomfortable, it is OK to take it slow in the mountains.
 If the roads are ice, this is especially true.
 However, if you’re driving slowly and have a long line of cars behind you, kindly pull over to the side to allow faster traffic to pass.
 This can relieve your stress while driving and avoid any potentially dangerous passing scenarios for others behind you.
-If you’re driving down a mountain road with a passing lane, stay to the right unless you’re passing slower moving traffic.
+If you’re driving down a mountain road with a passing lane, stay to the right unless you’re passing slower-moving traffic.

 If you can’t pass quickly, say because the road is steep, don’t push it.
 Stay in the right lane and let quicker traffic pass you by.
 These goods will make your trip, as well as the drives of your fellow drivers, more comfortable and safe.

-Prepare for worst and unexpected situations
+Prepare for the worst and unexpected situations

 First and foremost, keep your petrol tank as complete as possible.
 Winter weather crashes can cause long delays on highways and interstates, leaving you stranded in your car for hours.
 Nothing is more frustrating than running out of gas and having to switch off your car.
 Pack an additional blanket, as well as gloves and caps for the entire family, in case you have to wait in a cold car for several hours before being rescued or being towed.

 A basic first-aid kit is always a good idea to have on hand, no matter what time of year it is.
 Finally, if you’re going on a winter road trip, bring lots of water in case you get stuck.
+As Ready.gov recommends, your emergency car kit should also include food, water, flashlights, and a battery-powered radio in case of extended delays.

 Study Traction laws – thank us later!

-When winter storms loom, why not head up into the mountains?
-CDOT’s traction laws must be followed at all times.
 When a winter storm warning is issued, specific rules take effect, and you must have one of the following:

-- Chains
+• Chains

-- Traction devices
+• Traction devices

-- 4WD car
+• 4WD car

-- AWD car
+• AWD car

-Patience is virtue
+Patience is a virtue

-We all want to go skiing country or that secluded winter cottage, but driving carelessly or too fast is a definite way to ruin a winter weekend.
+We all want to go skiing country or to that secluded winter cottage, but driving carelessly or too fast is a definite way to ruin a winter weekend.
 There is a definite link between speeding and an increase in accidents at any time of year, not only in the winter.
 In the winter, it pays to be cautious because you never know when you’ll come across an icy spot.

 Even on sunny days, drifting and blowing snow may convert a clean highway into a treacherous stretch of road.
 So, when winter circumstances may be present, be patient and don’t rush.